benaston/NDecorate/readme.md

 NDecorate improves the flexibility of your app and helps you localize and minimize type responsibility.

-If NDecorate helps you or your team develop great software please [let me know](mailto:ben@bj.ma "Ben's email address")!
-It will help motivate me to develop and improve NDecorate.
+If NDecorate helps you or your team develop great software please [let me know](mailto:ben@bj.ma "Ben's email address").

 Example